GeorgeAntono/sql_chatbot/README.md

 ```

-To install as a package, please use:
+To install as a package, please use (it might not install mysqlclient, so do pip install mysqlclient):

 ```bash
 pip install -e .